Your trusted partner in cosmetic care abroad

 Tuberous Breast Correction Cost in Thailand

-Average Cost of Tuberous Breast Correction in Thailand
+Average Cost of Tuberous Breast Correction

 Tuberous breast correction in Thailand typically costs between $3,500 and $7,000, depending on the severity of the deformity and the combination of techniques required.
 Mild Type I cases needing tissue release and an implant sit at the lower end.
 Severe Type III cases requiring comprehensive reconstruction with areola repair, tissue scoring, and potentially fat grafting push toward the upper range.